jsnmrs/jasonmorris/posts/saturday-morning-in-the-berkshires.md

   - photo
 category: photo
 permalink: "{{ category }}/{{ title | slug }}/index.html"
+meta: "I found a good place to play with slow-shutter photography."
 ---

 I spent the morning on a quick hike with my good friend Eric in western Massachusetts.
 [Cascade Falls](http://berkshirehiking.com/hikes/the_cascades.html) to be exact.
 Still unchecked on my photographic learning list was the infamous, dragged-shutter rushing-water photo.
 I had a lot of fun figuring these out.